UPDATE on Nelson courthouse 27 May 2025.

-If dates for any court events have changed, we will contact you to let you know.
+If the dates or location for any court events have changed because of the move back in, we will contact you to let you know.
 If you have not heard from us, please call 0800 COURTS (0800 268 787) to check where to go or whether your court date has changed.

 Temporary arrangements are in place for court operations: